NOIA Network (NOIA) 1-Day Trading Volume Tops $4.90 Million

-NOIA Network (CURRENCY:NOIA) traded flat against the dollar during the 1-day period ending at 23:00 PM E.T. on March 5th.
-In the last seven days, NOIA Network has traded flat against the dollar.
-NOIA Network has a market capitalization of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
-One NOIA Network coin can currently be purchased for approximately $0.28 or 0.00001408 BTC on popular exchanges.
+NOIA Network (CURRENCY:NOIA) traded flat against the dollar during the twenty-four hour period ending at 17:00 PM ET on March 10th.
+During the last week, NOIA Network has traded flat against the dollar.
+NOIA Network has a total market capitalization of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
+One NOIA Network coin can now be bought for approximately $0.28 or 0.00001408 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.